-When you find yourself in this type of situation, you need an effective strategy to quickly find, win over and prepare highly skilled seasonal employees.
-Here are three critical steps.
+When you find yourself in need of extra help this time of year, you will want to have an effective strategy to find, hire and onboard seasonal employees quickly.
+Here are three tips for success:

-Moreover, it can be challenging to evaluate and hire a large number of people in a short amount of time when you and your team are already stretched thin.
-A staffing agency can make this process much easier and help you identify and bring on board lots of seasonal employees at once.
-We can effectively evaluate experience and skills to make the right matches — and fast.
+It also can be challenging to evaluate a large number of people in a short amount of time when you and your team are already stretched thin.
+An employment agency can make this process much easier and help you locate and bring on board several seasonal employees at once.
+Whether you need on-site or remote workers, our recruiting professionals can provide help — and fast.

-Just as you would with a candidate for a full-time position, assess potential seasonal employees based on the required skills and experience, performance expectations, personality, and corporate culture fit.
-Conduct reference checks to make sure you’ve made the best match possible.
+Just as you would with a job candidate for a permanent position, assess potential seasonal employees based on the required skills and experience, performance expectations, and work style.
+You will want to conduct reference checks, too, of course.

-Even with a seasonal employee, you need to have a strong sense of the specific duties and responsibilities of the job you’re staffing.
-If you’re working with a staffing agency, inform the recruiter of the time frame and key expectations, and make sure they are communicated to job candidates during the interview.
+Even with a contract professional, you need to have a strong sense of the specific duties and responsibilities of the job you’re staffing.
+If you’re working with a talent solutions firm, inform the recruiter of the time frame and key expectations, and make sure that information is communicated to job candidates during the interview process.

-It’s a worthwhile exercise to write a detailed job description before you bring the interim worker on board, and go over it on the first day.
+It’s a worthwhile exercise to write a detailed job description before you bring a contract professional on board — and go over it on the first day.
 Then stick with it, avoiding the temptation to give the seasonal employee whatever random assignment needs doing.
-One of the advantages is that in the event the temporary position becomes full time, you’ll be able to accurately evaluate how well the person fulfilled the job as you described it.
-Seasonal employees often make great candidates for full-time positions.
+One of the advantages is that in the event the contract position becomes something more after all the taxes are filed, you’ll be able to accurately determine how well the person fulfilled the job.
+Seasonal employees often make great candidates for permanent placement.

-Whether you’re impacted by time-consuming open enrollment periods or outgoing interns, a little preparation can go a long way.
-Apply this hiring strategy to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your staff.
+Whether you’re burdened by tax time or talent shortages, a little preparation can go a long way.
+Apply the strategies outlined above to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your team.